pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 # Architecting Microsoft Azure Solutions (70-535)
-Disclaimer: This guide is a work in progress as I am preparing for the Exam 70-535.
-Most of the content is available in public domain, so this repository is just a collection for easy reference.
+Disclaimer: I passed the 70-535 exam with a score of 800!
+As a result I won't be maintaining this anymore.
+Feel free to create a pull request.
+Another disclaimer I want to make is that all of the content is available in public domain, so this repository is just a collection for easy reference.

 ### Azure Geos and Regions
 - 42 regions globally